If you are exploring Europe this winter, stay warm with some traditional hot drinks

 The hot toddy has been around in England for many centuries.
 It is made by mixing whiskey (or rum or brandy) with hot water, honey, and lemon.
 This is not only a delicious winter drink for the cold weather, but it is also often used as a home remedy to soothe the aches and pains associated with the common cold and flu.

 This nice toasty beverage puts the ‘jolly’ into the holiday season in London.
 If you are looking for a traditional neighboorhood boozer to enjoy a hot toddy or other good winter warmers, make your way to The Windsor Castle in Kensington (no, not that one!).
-This quaint and cozy pub is brimming with character and is just a 12-minute walk from our classically decorated Genesis in Kensington apartment.
+This quaint and cozy pub is brimming with character and is just a 12-minute walk from our classically decorated apartments in Kensington London.

 Irish Coffee, Dublin